jjtolton/Now_Thats_A_Portfolio/python_code/mangaripper/README.md

 ### Basic Usage

-#### This will download issues 1-10 of Onepunch from mangareader.net and compile them into a .pdf
-#### If you're having trouble completing the downloads, reduce the job/thread count to a more
+#### This will download issues 1-10 of Onepunch from mangareader.net and compile them into a .pdf.
+If you're having trouble completing the downloads, reduce the job/thread count to a more manageable level.
-#### manageable level.
 ```python rip.py --manga onepunch-man --issue 1 --range 10 --threads 50 --timeout 75 --jobs 5```

 #### This will take the downloaded pdfs and combine them "range" at a time